MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/audio-real-time.md

 Azure OpenAI GPT-4o audio is part of the GPT-4o model family that supports low-latency, "speech in, speech out" conversational interactions.
 The GPT-4o audio `realtime` API is designed to handle real-time, low-latency conversational interactions, making it a great fit for use cases involving live interactions between a user and a model, such as customer support agents, voice assistants, and real-time translators.

-Most users of this API need to deliver and receive audio from an end-user in real-time, including applications that use WebRTC or a telephony system.
+Most users of this API need to deliver and receive audio from an end-user in real time, including applications that use WebRTC or a telephony system.
 The real-time API isn't designed to connect directly to end user devices and relies on client integrations to terminate end user audio streams.

 ## Supported models